camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/the-cdi-event-bridge.md

 # The CDI Event Bridge in a Process Application

-To use the CDI Event Bridge in combination with a multi-application deployment and the shared process engine, the {{< javadocref page="?org/camunda/bpm/engine/cdi/impl/event/CdiEventListener" text="CdiEventListener" >}} needs to be added as a [Process Application Execution Event Listener]({{< relref "user-guide/process-applications/process-application-event-listeners.md" >}}).
+To use the CDI Event Bridge in combination with a multi application deployment and the shared process engine, the {{< javadocref page="?org/camunda/bpm/engine/cdi/impl/event/CdiEventListener" text="CdiEventListener" >}} needs to be added as a [Process Application Execution Event Listener]({{< relref "user-guide/process-applications/process-application-event-listeners.md" >}}).

 Example configuration for [Servlet Process Application]({{< relref "user-guide/process-applications/the-process-application-class.md#the-servletprocessapplication" >}}):